dataontap/gorse/replit.md

 ## Recent Changes

-### October 16, 2025 - eSIM Activation Service Bug Fix
+### October 16, 2025 - eSIM Activation Webhook Improvements

+**Webhook Rollback Logic Removed**: Removed `rollback_iccid_assignment()` function calls from Stripe webhook error handling in `main.py`.
+Since ICCID assignment happens after successful payment, there is no need to rollback ICCID assignments on activation failures.
+The webhook now simply logs the ICCID assignment status without attempting rollbacks.

-**Issue Resolved**: Fixed critical bug in `esim_activation_service.py` where user data was incorrectly accessed as a tuple instead of a dictionary, causing activation failures.
+**eSIM Activation Service Bug Fix**: Fixed critical bug in `esim_activation_service.py` where user data was incorrectly accessed as a tuple instead of a dictionary, causing activation failures.

 **Root Cause**: The `get_user_by_firebase_uid()` function returns a dictionary with keys like `{'id': ..., 'email': ..., 'oxio_user_id': ...}`, but the service was trying to access it with numeric indices like `user_data[0]`, `user_data[1]`.